Massif du Sud

 The Massif du Sud is a ski mountain about 90 km southeast of Quebec City, Canada.
 It is part of the park of the same name, the Parc du Massif du Sud.

 Description

 The Massif du Sud is located between the villages of Saint-Magloire and Saint-Philémon in Bellechasse, Québec, Canada.

 Often confounded with Le Massif, the Massif du Sud is renowned for its natural snow and its glades.
-Although it is the highest ski mountain in the Quebec City region, it doesn't boast the biggest vertical because of its base, already at 515 m.
+Although it is the highest ski mountain in the Quebec province, it doesn't boast the biggest vertical because of its base, already at 515 m.
 The Massif du Sud also offers 30 km of cross-country skiing and 20 km of snowshoeing trails.

 In summer, it is possible to go hiking, with more than 92 km of trails and 46 km of multifunctional trails (bike, horse).

 History

 The Massif du Sud was first opened in 1989, but has since changed owner many times.